 - Normally students are required to have a minimum “B” average grade (70%).

 - Students must meet the English requirements for international students.

 - Restricted programmes: Medicine, Dentistry, Psychiatry, Physiotherapy, Pharmacology, Pharmacy or any other clinical course are not open to exchange students.
 Some Otago courses such as MBA, Wildlife Management and Master of Science Communication are restricted in admissions.

-- Exchange duration: minimum Summer School or the Otago International School; maximum two semesters + Summer School or International School.
+- Exchange duration: minimum Summer School; maximum two semesters + Summer School.

 The University of Otago is renowned for its residential campus environment and you are encouraged to apply for Uniflats.
 All the University Flats are located within an easy walk of the University campus and main shopping centre.
 Students share the cleaning and cooking duties and usually shop together for the food.
 Rent fees include electricity, internet, bed linen, kitchen equipment, UniFlats community events and the services of the University Flats.
 Flatting expenses are shared with the other students in the flat and are not included in the rent.

 - Cost of living

 - Exchange students may be required to pay Student Services Fee at Otago, depending on the Agreement between our Institutions.

 - Key academic dates and when to arrive

 - Enrolment and orientation

 - The Otago International Friendship Network matches new international students with enthusiastic, friendly Otago students to help you settle in and adjust to life at Otago.